commit365/graph-oriented-programming-course/Lessons/08_advanced_querying_techniques_with_cypher.md

    - Find all friends of Alice who are older than 25.
    - Count the total number of friends each user has.
    - Find friends of friends of Bob.
-   - Collect the names of all users who live in New York.

 3. **Experiment**: Feel free to modify the data or add new users and relationships.
 See how your queries change based on the graph structure!